RickZee/dynamodb-gui/README.md

-# dynamodb-gui
-Amazon Dynamo DB management tool
+# Amazon Dynamo DB management tool

+*Please Note: this is a __very__ work in progress.
+Therefore - no installation instructions.*

+Will update the readme as soon as something decent is ready.